Coder Social home page Coder Social logo

 causy

-Causal discovery made easy.
-Causy allows you to use and implement causal discovery algorithms with easy to use, extend and maintain pipelines.
-It is built based on pytorch which allows you to run the algorithms on CPUs as well as GPUs seamlessly.
+causy is a command line tool that allows you to apply causal inference methods like causal discovery and causal effect estimation.
+You can adjust causal discovery algorithms with easy to use, extend and maintain pipelines. causy is built based on pytorch which allows you to run the algorithms on CPUs as well as GPUs.

 Installation